kelexine/freedreno_wiki/Visibility-Stream-Format.md

 In summary, each draw stream packet contains the following:
 - Bin bitfield
 - Last instance bit
-- If bitfield is empty, the number of draws it is empty for, otherwise the size of the draw stream in DWORD's.
+- If bitfield is empty, the number of draws it is empty for, otherwise the size of the corresponding primitive stream in DWORD's.
 - Checksum

 If there are `N` bins, the final packet, after all the draws are done, consists of a 1 followed by `N + 17` 0's, plus a final 1.
 This uses the otherwise-unused pattern of a non-empty bitfield (initial 1) that is nontheless empty (has all 0's).
 This is the entirety of the final packet, according to the sizes reported through `VSC_SIZE_ADDRESS`, i.e. the normal 17-bit number and checksum that would normally be there don't exist.
 Note that the size reported by the VSC is always a multiple of 4, i.e. it's rounded up to a DWORD boundary.